raffaelemazziotti/oc_chamber/README.md

 ## References

-Detailed instructions for the construction of the apparatus can be found here:
+Detailed description of the apparatus can be found here:
 [Fully 3D printable device for automated operant conditioning in the mouse](https://docs.google.com/document/d/1ROyHVp2HN-OSPP7uKdv-rDPUn_NWunvdGDlKdQuhvm4/edit?usp=sharing)

+## Contacts
+For any info don't hesitate to contact me at raffaele.mazziotti@in.cnr.it